If you’re looking for medium dog breeds between 20 and 40 pounds, you are SO in luck!

 - Temperament- Agile, energetic, friendly, hardy and tough.

 As far as medium dog breeds go, this sweet pup falls just a smidge under the AKC definition of “medium,” but he’s not quite what we would call a small breed, either.
+They are intelligent, energetic, and friendly dogs, making them a great choice for active owners.

-He is NOT hypoallergenic by a long shot.
+As you can imagine, he is NOT hypoallergenic by a long shot.
 In fact, expect him to shed a lot, especially during his biannual shedding seasons!

 6. Kerry Blue Terrier